FAMILY IMMIGRATION LAW FIRM

 VAWA

-Congress passed the Violence Against Women Act (VAWA) in order to help undocumented victims of domestic violence gain permanent resident status independently of their abusive citizen or permanent resident family member.
+The Violence Against Women Act (VAWA) was enacted by Congress to assist undocumented victims of domestic violence in obtaining permanent resident status independently of their abusive U.S. citizen or legal permanent resident family members.
+Our family immigration lawyers at Davis & Associates are here to guide eligible individuals through the VAWA application process with sensitivity and expertise.

 - Battered spouses of US citizens and legal permanent residents can apply.
 The battered spouse’s unmarried children under the age of 21 can be included in the application, regardless of whether the child suffered abuse or not.